hollowaytape/last-armageddon/last_armageddon.md

 18 7a 10 00 5f 00 00
 f8 d9 10 00 14 01 00
 a0 ed 11 00 11 01 00
+* Any kind of location I could get from this?

 # Dumping
 * Any dumper would ideally also convert the [ku]['] to a [gu] character, maybe in another column.